NexTechArchitect/FundMe-Contract/README.md

 • Gas-optimized owner storage using immutable

-Price Conversion Logic
+Price Conversion Logic:-

-The contract consumes real-time price data from Chainlink feeds to calculate:
+The contract consumes real time price data from Chainlink feeds to calculate:

 USD value = ETH amount × ETH/USD price

 This ensures that the minimum funding threshold remains consistent regardless of ETH market volatility.

-Development and Tooling
+Development and Tooling:-

 The project is fully built using Foundry and includes scripts for compilation, testing, deployment, and verification.